 When you think of it, life insurance is a fairly simple concept.
 Its main purpose is to help you secure the future of those who depend on you financially.

-Last but not the least, an individual life insurance policy can give you access to a sum of tax-free money that you can use while you are still alive.
+Last but not the least, individual life insurance policies can give you access to a sum of tax-free money that you can use while you are still alive.